 Highlights

-The “City of Waltzes” offers a treasure trove of gems and you have two ways to discover them.
-Join a city tour showcasing its regal splendors, including the majestic Opera House and the former Imperial Palace of the Habsburgs before concluding in Vienna’s historic city center, a UNESCO World Heritage Site, and then visiting St. Stephen’s Cathedral.
-For a more active exploration of the area, take a guided bike ride along the Danube.
-During the afternoon, you can enjoy leisure time or pedal your way to Klosterneuburg Monastery on a guided cycling tour.
+The “City of Waltzes” offers a treasure trove of gems.
+Your city tour showcases its regal splendors, including the majestic Opera House and the former Imperial Palace of the Habsburgs.
+Conclude your tour in Vienna’s historic city center, a UNESCO World Heritage Site, and then visit St. Stephen’s Cathedral.
+Take a guided bike ride for a more active exploration of the area.
+Enjoy leisure time exploring this iconic city in the afternoon at your own pace.

-After reaching the Wachau Valley in the morning, you have a choice of three excursions in Dürnstein.
-Partake in a walking tour along cobblestone streets to the luminous blue facade of the Baroque Stiftskirche, its famed church tower, before enjoying a wine tasting in a local cellar.
-For a beautiful view of the Wachau Valley, hike up to the fortress where Richard the Lionheart was once held.
-Alternatively, visit a local boutique, where are treated to the region’s finest apricot products.
-After your morning excursions, you have a choice to cruise through the Wachau Valley to Melk or join a bike tour along the Danube.
-Upon reaching Melk, take a tour of the UNESCO-designated Melk Abbey.
+After reaching the Wachau Valley in the morning, you can choose three excursions in Durnstein.
+Partake in a walking tour along cobblestone streets to the luminous blue facade of the Baroque Stiftskirche, with its famed church tower, before enjoying a wine tasting in a local cellar.
+Visit a local boutique and be treated to the region’s finest apricot products.
+Alternatively, for a beautiful view of the Wachau Valley, hike up to the fortress where Richard the Lionheart was once held.
+After your morning excursions, cruise through the picturesque Wachau Valley to Melk.
+Upon reaching Melk, tour the UNESCO-designated Melk Abbey or take a guided bike ride through Melk.

-Enjoy a scenic morning sailing to the medieval city of Passau.
+For those who love The Sound of Music, disembark in Linz and set off on a full-day excursion to Salzburg and tour the historic center, Mirabell Gardens, Residenz Square, and the Old Market.
+En route to Salzburg, stop at Mondsee, home of the Basilica St. Michael, where the famous wedding scene in the movie was filmed.
+Those who remain on board will enjoy a scenic morning sailing to the medieval city of Passau.
 Join a walking tour through this 2,000-year-old city, noted for its Gothic and Italian Baroque architecture and St. Stephen’s Cathedral.
-Guests looking for a more active morning can choose between a guided bike tour along the Danube, or a guided hike up to the Veste Oberhaus Fortress overlooking Passau.
+Guests looking for a more active morning can choose between a guided hike to the Veste Oberhaus Fortress overlooking Passau or a guided bike tour along the Inn River.

 Enjoy a scenic morning cruise as the ship crosses the Continental Divide via the Main-Danube Canal to Nuremberg.
-Explore the medieval city center with a tour that showcases the Imperial Castle and the famous town wall, as well as Albrecht Dürer’s home and Market Square with its legendary fountain.
+Explore the medieval city center with a tour showcasing the Imperial Castle and the famous town wall, Albrecht Dürer’s home, and Market Square with its legendary fountain.
 Or you can take a guided tour of the city’s WWII history, including a visit to the infamous Zeppelin Field, a museum built on the site of former Nazi rallies and the site of the Nuremberg Trials when not in session.
-Alternatively, savor traditional Franconian specialties by sampling famously delicious Nuremburger Bratwurst, Rot bier (red beer) and Lebkuchen (gingerbread).
+Alternatively, savor traditional Franconian specialties by sampling famously delicious Nuremberg Bratwurst, Rot bier (red beer), and Lebkuchen (gingerbread).

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.